Tu1026/posture_bot_nwhacks/README.md

 # posture_bot

+# *Original version is <a href=https://github.com/otes10/posture_bot> here <a/> and all credits to my teammates CharLee674, haochenlu, and otes10 for being great help for my first hackathon

 ### Requirements
 On your Raspberry Pi, you will need to install the following:
 - Every pip install as detailed in the `requirements.txt`